 I hope you have enjoyed this peek at the meanings of peek, peak, and pique.

 I hope that climbing to one peak of knowledge has not peaked you and put you in a pique!

 I hope this will pique your interest to investigate many other words: their spellings, their multiple uses, and their etymologies.
 And I hope your curiosity and interest will help to raise your writing to a peak of perfection.
-If that happens, I just may take a peek at some of your Hubs and websites and learn some great things from you.
+If that happens, I just may take a peek at some of your articles and websites and learn some great things from you.

 RTalloni on July 24, 2011:

 Lots of reasons to love hubs like this one.
 Fun with useful information. :)

 Aficionada (author) from Indiana, USA on July 19, 2011:

 Oh, my, WillStarr, I'm not sure there's any hope left for saving those words!
 I do know that a number of great writers, including Hubbers, have written reams about the subject and they seem to have made little impact.

 But I'll add your suggestion to the list of Hubs-to-Be.
 I guess one more reminder can't hurt - or can't hurt much, anyway.